 Thank you for your interest in donating to the Franklin D. Roosevelt Library and Museum.

 The Franklin D. Roosevelt Library and Museum is a federal agency, part of the National Archives and Records Administration.
 Federal tax dollars and income earned from admission fees and the New Deal Store provide only part of the funds necessary to operate our programs.
-We are also in a public-private partnership with the Roosevelt Institute, a nonprofit corporation.
+We are also in a public-private partnership with the nonprofit Roosevelt Institute.

 Private contributions in any amount are very welcome and very much needed.
-Private donations support education programs, exhibitions, public programs, the acquisition of archival and museum collections, and grants-in-aid for researchers.
+Private donations support education programs, exhibitions, public programs, the acquisition of archival and museum collections, and grants for researchers.

-Please make checks payable to our nonprofit partner, the Franklin and Eleanor Roosevelt Institute, directed to the FDRL Fund or to an area of specific interest.
-Or to make a contribution directly to the Library's federal account, make a check payable to the Franklin D. Roosevelt Library.
+Please make checks payable to our nonprofit partner, the Roosevelt Institute Library Account.
+You can also make a contribution directly to the Library's federal account, make a check payable to the Franklin D. Roosevelt Library.
 You may also charge your contributions through the New Deal Store by contacting JoAnn Morse, FDR Library Administrative Officer, by email or by dialing (845) 486-7744.

 Mailing address for all contributions: